What is the difference between employee compensation and employee benefits?

 - The main purpose is to attract and retain the new talent

-- Compensation can be either in cash or kind
+- Compensation can be either in cash or in kind

 - Compensation is performance-based- either individual or organizational.
 Employees are paid a bonus for their performance

-The benefit is a non-cash or sometimes cash reimbursements (for health checks, Gym memberships, trips, mobile reimbursements) reward given to an employee by an employer to motivate him/her to do better.
-It is a given in addition to the basic pay with the thought to secure the employee’s financial security.
-Sometimes benefits depend on one’s role/level in the organization.
+A benefit is either non-monetary or sometimes cash reimbursements (for health checks, gym memberships, trips, mobile reimbursements, etc.) given to an employee by an employer to motivate him or her to do better.
+It is given in addition to the basic pay with the intention of motivating the employees.
+Sometimes benefits depend on one’s role or level in the organization.

 It can be:

 - Reward/m-real coupons

 - Laptop/cell phone

 Key features of Employee Benefits: